-Agha Saadat Ali was born on 21 June 1929 in Lahore Punjab.
+Agha Saadat Ali was born on June 21, 1929, in Lahore, Punjab.
 Agha Saadat, who played one Test for Pakistan against New Zealand in 1955–56!
-He died in Lahore on October 26, 1995, after a protected illness at the age of 66.
-Agha Saadat scored only 8 not out on the solitary innings of the Dhaka Test Match.
+He died in Lahore on October 26, 1995, after a protected illness, at the age of 66.
+Agha Saadat scored only eight runs (Not out) in the solitary innings of the Dhaka Test match.
 After that, he couldn’t get the chance to prove his abilities.

-Agha Saadat Ali was right-handed batsman, and he was well known in his playing days for his outstanding fielding.
-He used to actively involved in cricket and snooker before he was bedridden due to terminal illness.
+Agha Saadat Ali was a right-handed batsman, and he was well known in his playing days for his outstanding fielding.
+He used to be actively involved in cricket and snooker before he was bedridden due to a terminal illness.

-Just a few days before his death the cricketer’s benefits fund series in Sharjah announced a special amount for him.
-His death was widely condoled by Pakistan Cricket Boards and his fellow players.
-In 1948–49, he appeared non-first-class matches against West Indies and Common Wealth teams.
+Just a few days before his death, the cricketer’s benefits fund series in Sharjah announced a special amount for him.
+His death was widely condoled by the Pakistan Cricket Board and his fellow players.
+In 1948–49, he appeared in non-first-class matches against the West Indies and Common Wealth teams.

-He appeared in 17 first-class games for Pakistan, in which he scored 325 runs at 13.54 with the career-best of 56 including 2 fifties, 8 catches, and took one wicket.
+He appeared in 17 first-class games for Pakistan, in which he scored 325 runs at 13.54 with a career-best of 56, including 2 fifties and 8 catches, and took one wicket.
 Moreover, he also associates one ODI as an umpire against India in 1978 at Sialkot.

-Agha Saadat Ali’s overall first-class span was 1949 till 1961–62.
-Though is records are not very much impressive, he would be remembered in the history of Pakistan cricket as a Test cricketer.
-Check out Agha Saadat Ali Profile on Wikipedia & Cricinfo
+Agha Saadat Ali’s overall first-class span was from 1949 until 1961–62.
+Though his records are not very impressive, he will be remembered in the history of Pakistan cricket as a Test cricketer.